ottosichert/alexa-soundcloud/README.md

 This public endpoint allows playing music from SoundCloud via a generated RSS feed.
 This endpoint acts as an convenience wrapper around SoundCloud's public API linked below.
 It works by calling the same URL path after `https://alexa-soundcloud.now.sh` appended to `https://api.soundcloud.com`.

+This is with the exception of `https://alexa-soundcloud.now.sh/stream/<track_id>` which resolves a track ID to a temporary playable URL using the SoundCloud internal API (https://api-v2.soundcloud.com).

 ## Installation

 Enable any Alexa skill capable of playing music from RSS.
 I found https://mypodapp.com which has a minimal but ad-free option for users.